ehsanrashid/eKYC/README.md

 1. Update `login-schema.xml` with new message schema
 2. Regenerate SBE classes: `java -jar sbe-all-1.36.0-SNAPSHOT.jar login-schema.xml`
 3. Update message processing logic in `verify_and_respond()`
-4. Consider using WorkStealingThreadpool for parallel processing of new message types

 ### Database Schema Changes
 - Modify table structure as needed